ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Freshness

-A nonce is always required by EAT.
+Security considerations {{sec-con-freshness}} requires a mechanism to provide freshness.
+This may be the EAT nonce claim in {{nonce}}, or some claim or mechanism defined outside this document.
+The section on freshness in {{RATS.Architecture}} describes several options.
+A profile should specify which freshness mechanism or mechanisms can be used.

-A profile should specify whether multiple nonces may be sent.
+If the EAT nonce claim is used, a profile should specify whether multiple nonces may be sent.
 If a profile allows multiple nonces to be sent, it should require the receiver to process multiple nonces.

-Just about every use case will require some means of knowing the EAT is recent enough and not a replay of an old token.
-The profile should describe how freshness is achieved.
-The section on Freshness in {{RATS.Architecture}} describes some of the possible solutions to achieve this.

 ### Claims Requirements